 Investment companies are companies set up to make investments on behalf of their shareholders (also called closed-end funds and, in specific circumstances, investment trusts).

 We have organised this section of the website to allow you to compare similar funds.
 We have used the sector classifications devised by the Association of Investment Companies.
 These group funds by which assets they invest in, where they invest or which industry they specialise in.
 The classification system is not perfect – no system could be – but hopefully you will find it useful.
+The classifications were revamped on 26 May 2019 – you can read more about that here.
+For the time being, our data dropdown menu does not fully reflect the changes.
+Please bear with us, we are working to fix this.

 Hedge Funds: Hedge Funds

-Cash & Liquidity: Cash & Liquidity
+Cash & Liquidity: Liquidity funds